 - Our website and your biography is viewable to a broad audience; therefore, we recommend checking your social media privacy settings are secure.

-- We have listed our formatting preferences here.
+- We have listed The Cove's formatting preferences here.

 - We accept a range of contributions to create a rich and varied offering to our participants; however, we will not publish any work that does not uphold Defence values.